aseyq/statistical_rethinking_spritz/README.md

 | 18      |              | Chapter 15         | [18] <[Missing Data](https://www.youtube.com/watch?v=oMiSb8GKR0o&list=PLDcUM9US4XdMROZ57-OIRtIK0aOynbgZN&index=18)> <[(Slides)](https://speakerdeck.com/rmcelreath/statistical-rethinking-2022-lecture-18)>                   |
 | 19      |              | Chapter 16         | [19] <[Beyond GLMs](https://www.youtube.com/watch?v=Doaod09YitA&list=PLDcUM9US4XdMROZ57-OIRtIK0aOynbgZN&index=19)> <[(Slides)](https://speakerdeck.com/rmcelreath/statistical-rethinking-2022-lecture-19)>                    |
 | 20      |              | Chapter 17         | [20] <[Horoscopes](https://www.youtube.com/watch?v=qV3eos7maGs&list=PLDcUM9US4XdMROZ57-OIRtIK0aOynbgZN&index=20)> <[(Slides)](https://speakerdeck.com/rmcelreath/statistical-rethinking-2022-lecture-20)>                     |

+## Rules
+Of course I can imagine the environment is going to be very friendly.
+But there will be a number of people involved, and in order to not to waste others' time, we discused some ground rules.
+Of coure they are likely to change organically as we go further.
+And feel free to suggest additions/modifications.

+Here is the draft of the rules:
+**1. Punctual Start and Stop:** We would start right at the determined time.
+We wouldn't wait anyone to start or spend time on chit-chatting after the scheduled time.
+Similarly we would stop at the given time in order to not to discourage those who have a very limited time.
+But of course you can join late and catch-up by yourself.
+And of course and you can show up early for how are you's, and have chitty chatty fun at the end of the sessions, and finish your drinks or get another one.
+In the end it's a social event.

+**2. No off-topic conversations:** With a friendly atmosphere, it is tempting to talk about other stuff or throw some jokes in to the material.
+(The videos contain a lot of them!)
+Moreover, I am sure the topics would trigger a lot of great ideas.
+But during the scheduled time, we should focus on the material during the session.
+After the session would be a proper time for off topic discussions.

+**3. Self-commitment:** It is all about commitment, but if you didn't have time to watch the relevant video or the chapter, of course you are welcomed for the session.
+But if you are asking a question, or clarification about the material, you are expected to have worked out on the question on your own before.

+**4. Have fun:** Even though we have to have a rigit structure, in the end its about fun.
+And curiosity and learning is a part of fun.
+But you can enhance your intellectual fun with some food and drinks.

+## Meeting Structure

+We though the structure would be as the following:
+- **Questions and Discussion** (~10 minutes): Here we'd answer each others' questions and discuss the materials.
+- **R Code** (~18 minutes): The book contains a lot of R codes as demonstration and as questions.
+We can go through some of them and we can code together.
+I (ali) am volunteering to share my screen and live code it on the go.
+But if anyone volunteers for some weeks, that would be more than welcomed.

+- **Problem set (~15 minutes)**: We select some questions from the problem set each week to solve it together.

+-**Plan for the next week** (~2 minutes): At the end of each session, one person can volunteer to be the **moderator** for the following week.
+Moderator would be responsible for: (1) selecting a few interesting questions from the set (2) send reminder emails (incl. the question numbers) (3) take care of the timing of the session (4) solve them in the problem session (or attemp).
+Note that unless you volunteer for it, you wouldn't be moderator and no pressure!

+## Finally
+We believe that this would be a fun and rewarding journey.
+Looking forward to meet you!